dereuromark/cakephp-ide-helper/docs/annotations/classes.md

 ## Declared Property Types

-Declared properties can receive configured inline `@var` annotations through `IdeHelper.propertyTypeMap`.
+Declared properties can receive configured `@var` annotations through `IdeHelper.propertyTypeMap`.
 This is useful when a native property type must stay broad for backward compatibility, but static analysis needs a more specific PHPDoc type.